 Celebrate Fall in the City!

-An inspiration for songwriters, authors and tourists alike, autumn in New York City brings a fresh energy.
-Entertainment, the arts, museums, sports, shopping, festivals, foodie tours--whatever your interest, you’ll find the best of everything here.
+Entertainment, the arts, museums, sports, shopping, festivals, foodie tours--whatever your interest, you’ll find the best of everything here!

-Along with palatial museums like The Met and the American Museum of Natural History, there are hundreds of art galleries in neighborhoods from Chelsea to Williamsburg.
+Along with palatial museums like The Met and the American Museum of Natural History, New York City has hundreds of art galleries in neighborhoods from Chelsea to Williamsburg.
 Shopping options range from designer flagships like Barneys on Madison Avenue to the Brooklyn Flea, an outdoor marketplace where hundreds of vendors sell everything from fresh-picked apples and artisan cheeses to vintage jewelry.

 Don’t miss the City’s great food!
 From famous restaurants to food trucks, to fresh NYC Greenmarkets, the autumn harvest inspires a peak season for dining.